tryigit/PlayIntegrityFix/README.md

 + **BL Certificate Spoof (fork)**

 Both PIF and PIFS versions allow you to set custom keybox to pass the strong test.
+The PIF version only hooks gms but PIFS directly modifies the signature in the system.

 # Noobs
 If you fail the Meets/Strong test.
 You don't have to wait.